Is Abby Lee Miller Tweeting And Posting On Instagram From Prison?

 #ad Ladies, let’s get real, life happens.. right?
 Yeah, but bloat?
 NO THANKS!
 With @flattummytea it doesn’t matter what you’ve got going on, it always does what it’s supposed to do – get the bloat out, and tummy feeling flat.
 SO, even if I’ve been a bit naughty or there’s been a few #whoops moments in the mix, I know my tummy and I will be coming in hot no matter what!
 Who wants to join me?
 Check out flattummyco.com and make it happen!

-Some speculate that Abby’s “right hand” woman, Gianna Martello, has been updating social media for Abby Lee Miller, since she has taken over the studio while Abby is away.
+Some speculate that Abby’s “right hand” woman, Gianna Martello, has been updating social media for Abby Lee Miller since she has taken over the studio while Abby is away.
 Since Gianna is in her late 20s, Abby expressed concern during her tell-all special that Gianna would leave the studio if she got married or had kids, which could happen within the next 366 days.

 Despite Abby Lee Miller being behind bars, Chloe Lukasiak, who recently rejoined the cast of Dance Moms, opened up to Teen Vogue.
 She and her mother, Christi, were adamant that Abby Lee Miller is a huge source of drama and continues to be.
 According to Christi, Abby can be very difficult to stand up to, partially due to her intense personality.
 Christi pulled her daughter, Chloe, off the show after Season 4 when Abby insulted something Chloe could not help.